Daaaaxianer/family-candidate/README.md

 2.NB-ARC.in.At.protein.fasta

-The file contains the protein sequence, and the sequence name is consistent with the ID file
+The file contains the protein sequence, and the sequence name is consistent with the id file

 3.NB-ARC.in.At.cds.fasta

-The file contains the cds sequence, and the sequence name is consistent with the ID file
+The file contains the cds sequence, and the sequence name is consistent with the id file